Have you seen a coral reef? Coral reefs are found in the ocean. Many animals and plants live in it. A reef is like a little world in the ocean.

-The corals that make the covers for their bodies are hard corals.
+The corals that make covers for their bodies are hard corals.
 They do not move with the water.

-The other kind is the soft coral.
+The other kind is soft coral.
 They do not make hard covers.
 They bend and sway in the water.

-Reef fish have many colors.
-They are often in bright, bold colors.
-They also come in spots and stripes.
-They also come in many sizes.Paragraphs 10 to 21:
+Reef fish often have bright, bold colors.
+Some have spots or stripes.
+They also come in many sizes.

 For the complete story with questions: click here for printable